JulienNirxo/mds-pwa/README.md

 # Pwa

-For run this project, use commande "npm run startPWA" and go to url "http://127.0.0.1:8080/"
+For run this project, use command "npm run startPWA" and go to url "http://127.0.0.1:8080/"